 This recipe is so easy because you don’t need to do anything special to make it gluten free.
 Just sub in a gluten free flour blend and mix up the cookies like usual.

-I use this *#20 scoop to make the Gluten Free Oatmeal Chocolate Chip cookies.
+I use this *#20 scoop to make my Best Gluten Free Oatmeal Chocolate Chip Cookies.
 It creates a beautiful 3‑inch cookie.
 You can make them smaller for a greater yield.
 Just be sure to watch and adjust the baking time if you’re making smaller cookies.

-I hope you get a chance to try these delicious Gluten Free Oatmeal Chocolate Chip Cookies.
+I hope you get a chance to try these delicious World’s Best Gluten Free Oatmeal Chocolate Chip Cookies.
 They’ll be perfect for everyone lucky enough to eat from YOUR cookie jar!

 Enjoy the recipe and have a wonderfully blessed week, friend!